kelu124/un0rick/FPGA-RPi.md

 This project has a specific target of providing a __low-cost, open source technological kit to allow scientists, academics, hackers, makers or OSHW fans to hack their way to ultrasound imaging__ - below 500$ - at home, with no specific equipment required.
 This piece of hardware follows [the murgen dev-kit](https://github.com/kelu124/murgen-dev-kit) and the [echomods](https://github.com/kelu124/echomods/), previous iterations.
 Those were simpler, less robust and less cost-efficient than this kit.

+## ice40 - a specificity

-It builds in particular on the famouse ice40 FPGA family which is low-cost, ... and open-sourced.
+This board builds in particular on the famouse ice40 FPGA family which is low-cost, ... and open-sourced.

+It can use the "Project IceStorm", which aims at reverse engineering and documenting the bitstream format of Lattice iCE40 FPGAs and providing simple tools for analyzing and creating bitstream files.

+There's a bit of action around these FPGAs these days, be it for tools, extensions, DIP designs,... and I thought using those for a ultrasound imaging device would permit to mix both FPGA and OpenSource.

 ## How is this better?